MegalosVigneswaran/CursorTailerAnimation/README.md

 The library is compatible with modern web browsers.
 Ensure that your HTML document includes the necessary `meta` tags for responsive design and that the library script is correctly linked.

 Feel free to contribute to the library or raise issues on the [GitHub repository](https://github.com/MegalosVigneswaran/CursorTailerAnimation).
 Happy coding!

 ---

+**Acknowledgment:**
+This project is inspired by the tutorial created by [this YouTube creator](https://www.youtube.com/watch?v=7eE8xPyXSR4&t=2s).
+Thank you for the idea and inspiration!

+---